-As the name suggests, the separation is symmetric: sep(A, B) = sep(B, A).
-This can be shown using the commutation / perfect shuffle matrix.
+Exercise 1.6.
+Show that sep(A, B) = sep(B, A), using the commutation / perfect shuffle matrix seen in Exercise 1.1.

 Backward stability It is a classic result that back-substitution to solve a triangular linear system is backward stable, i.e., the computed solution $\tilde{x}$ computed in floating-point arithmetic satisfies exactly a nearby triangular linear system